-

 - Hand cards can also be played face down - these foot jumps leave the pole further from the fire pointing towards the origin (fire grows +1 in height).

-- However, these sticking out bamboos can be doubted by others: If they are too short, the gibbon must have jumped from a tree (in the dark).
+- However, these sticking out bamboos can be doubted by others: If they are too short, the gibbon must have cheated (and jumped from a tree in the dark).

 - Whenever a gibbon wins a doubt, or raises the flames so high that another gibbon tumbles, the reward is a new fire spot (= table card slot).